 Right Value: Providers and payers enhance healthcare value while preserving or improving its quality.

 Implicit with this value pathway is the use of mobile apps to support the monitoring and the gathering of patient recorded outcomes.
 For example, one can ensure the cost-effectiveness of care by linking provider reimbursement to patient outcomes.
-Syneygy’s mMonitor service can be used to collect remote patient information to send behavior intervention when necessary.
+Synegy’s mMonitor service can be used to collect remote patient information to send behavior intervention when necessary.

 Right Innovation: The identification of new therapies and approaches to delivering care by advancing medicine and boosting R&D productivity.